The Singer.io Alternative That Stands Out in 2023

 Singer.io is often used because it allows users to extract data from over a hundred sources.
 There are also plenty of options for destinations.
 But Singer.io is code-based, error-prone and cannot be understood by non-technical users.

 Coupler.io, one of the alternatives to Singer.io, allows users to transfer data with just a few clicks.
 You can also schedule and automate data exports to Google Sheets, Excel and BigQuery.
-But the number of sources currently supported by Coupler.io is less than 30.
+But the number of sources currently supported by Coupler.io is slightly over 30.

 When should you consider alternatives to Singer.io?